osmosis-labs/osmosis/x/twap/README.md

 There are convenience methods for `GetArithmeticTwapToNow` which sets `endTime = ctx.BlockTime()`, and has minor gas reduction.
 For users who need TWAPs outside the 48 hours stored in the state machine, you can get the latest accumulation store record from `GetBeginBlockAccumulatorRecord`.

-All functions that call `LexicographicalOrderDenoms` (such as `getMostRecentRecordStoreRepresentation`, `getRecordAtOrBeforeTime`, and `NewTwapRecord`), both directly and indirectly, will swap the provided denoms to be in ascending lexicographical order.
-This means that regardless of input, asset0Denom is guaranteed to be lexicographically smaller than asset1Denom.
-If this does not occur, an error will be returned, likely indicating that the two denoms provided are equivalent (which is not allowed).

 ## Code layout

 **api.go** is the main file you should look at as a user of this module.